mark-tutton/dhammapuja/README.md

 - [ ] Speech recognition?
 See johndyer's [audiosync](https://github.com/johndyer/audiosync) for an idea.
 Would make adding new chants much less laborious

-- [ ] much more to learn, improve & implement..
+- [ ] much more to learn, improve..